umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Dashboards-and-Buttons/index.md

 ![Disabled content edits](images/Buttons.png)

-When no workflow is active, the button state is determined by the current users permissions.
+When no workflow is active, the button state is determined by the current user's permissions.

 Umbraco Plumber overrides Umbracos User/Group publishing permissions.
 If the user has permission to update the node, they will be able to initiate a workflow process on that node.
 Umbraco Plumber shifts Umbraco from a centrally administered publishing model (i.e. controlled by a site administrator) to a distributed model, where editors publish content based on their responsibilities assigned during the workflows.